nkoster/probo/README.md

 By default, only executables in the current directory are infected.

 Imagine what will happen when the default will be `/bin/`, runing as root or with sudo rights.

+#### To Do

+* Use the original file's time-stamp for the infected file
+* Add a fixed list of programs that will be attacked